kvarak/dnd/docs/_Classes/ranger.md

 Once you use this feature, you cannot do so again until you finish a short rest.

 ### Pack Leader
-While within 5 feet of a prone creature, you and your allies add your Wisdom modifier to damage rolls against that creature.
+While adjacent to a prone creature, you and your allies add your Wisdom modifier to damage rolls against that creature.

 ### Circle the Prey
 You instinctively sense the perfect opening to stalk around your prey and inflict a finishing blow.
-As a ***bonus action***, choose one creature you can see within 30 feet.
+As a ***bonus action***, choose one creature you can see within 30 ft.
 For 1 minute, you gain the following benefits when attacking that creature.

 * If the target dies, you regain hit points equal to your ranger level + your Wisdom modifier.